aosp-mirror/kernel_common/Documentation/gpu/vkms.rst

 module.
 Such configuration can be added as extensions to vkms's ConfigFS support.
 Use-cases:

-- Hotplug/hotremove connectors on the fly (to be able to test DP MST handling of compositors).
+- Hotremove connectors on the fly (to be able to test DP MST handling of compositors).

 - Change output configuration: Plug/unplug screens, change EDID, allow changing